 Jain and Buddhist history, Hindu name

-Active shaping of caves continued up to 12th century.
-Starting from 4th century there were added Buddhist sculptures of Buddha and Bodhisatva.
+Active shaping of caves continued up to the 12th century.
+Starting from the 4th century there were added Buddhist sculptures of Buddha and Bodhisatva.

 More ancient name of caves is Trirashmi Caves where the root "Trirashmi" means "triple royal".